-Apart from the risk that Madison was interpreting events long after the fact rather than actually remembering what was said, the claim in his notes that it was "generally supposed that the jurisdiction given was constructively limited to cases of a Judiciary nature" presents other
+Apart from the risk that Madison was interpreting events long after the fact rather than actually remembering what was said, the claim in his notes that it was "generally supposed that the jurisdiction given was constructively limited to cases of a Judiciary nature" presents other problems.
+The phrase "cases of a judiciary nature" only appears three

-174. RECORDS I, supra note 59, at xviii n.23.
+171. RECORDS I, supra note 57, at xviii n.23.

-175. Id. at xvi.
+172. Id. at xvi.

-176. 3 DOCUMENTARY HISTORY OF THE CONSTITUTION OF THE UNITED STATES OF AMERICA 1786-1870, at 626 (1998).
+173. 3 DOCUMENTARY HISTORY OF THE CONSTITUTION OF THE UNITED STATES OF AMERICA 1786-1870, at 626 (1998).